Experiential Marketing Trends

 Defining Experiential marketing trends

-According to analysts, experiential marketing trends have grown rapidly in recent years due to increased competition, globalization of business, and a rise in the number of products and services.
+According to analysts, experiential marketing trends have proliferated in recent years due to increased competition, globalization of business, and a rise in the number of products and services.
 In this scenario, experiential marketing brands must try to provide memorable events and engagements to consumers to stay ahead of the competition, according to B Joseph Pine II and James H, in their book, The Experience Economy.

-Many companies use experiential marketing trends to enhance or complement their traditional advertising campaigns.
+Many companies use experiential marketing trends to enhance or complement traditional advertising campaigns.
 But as internet virality gains more and more influence, most brands have used experiential marketing trends as a standalone effort to boost sales.

 Advantages of experiential marketing trends